conan-io/docs/using_packages/using_profiles.rst

 .. seealso::

     Read more about :ref:`profiles` for full reference.
+There is a conan command, :ref:`conan_profile`, that can help inspecting and managing profiles.
+Profiles can be also shared and installed with the :ref:`conan_config_install` command.